Now that you're 12 weeks pregnant it might be time to tell people, to help here's your week by week pregnancy guide full of helpful hints and tips.

-Pregnancy week by week guides are a handy way to make sure you’re keeping on top of all the changes in your body.
+Wow, so you’re 12 weeks pregnant?
+Only 28 more to go!
+When it comes to pregnancy a week by week guide is a handy way to make sure you’re keeping on top of all the changes in your body.

 Being 12 weeks pregnant is huge reason to celebrate, it’s an important stage in your pregnancy as at your 12 week scan you can try out the nub theory to guess the sex of your baby.
 They also say that the 12 month mark is the perfect time to start telling friends and family your happy news – how exciting!
 Keep reading to find out everything you need to know about this stage…

 12 weeks pregnant: Symptoms